zweimach/ghc/docs/users_guide/extending_ghc.rst

 Using compiler plugins
 ~~~~~~~~~~~~~~~~~~~~~~

-Plugins can be specified on the command line with the option
+Plugins can be specified on the command line with the :ghc-flag:`-fplugin`
-``-fplugin=module`` where ⟨module⟩ is a module in a registered package
+option. ``-fplugin=module`` where ⟨module⟩ is a module in a registered package
 that exports a plugin.
 Arguments can be given to plugins with the
-command line option ``-fplugin-opt=module:args``, where ⟨args⟩ are
-arguments interpreted by the plugin provided by ⟨module⟩.
+:ghc-flag:`-fplugin-opt` option.

+.. ghc-flag:: -fplugin=<module>

+    Load the plugin in the given module.
+The module must be a member of a package
+    registered in GHC's package database.

+.. ghc-flag:: -fplugin-opt=<module>:<args>

+    Pass arguments ⟨args⟩ to the given plugin.

 As an example, in order to load the plugin exported by ``Foo.Plugin`` in
 the package ``foo-ghc-plugin``, and give it the parameter "baz", we